 Other ObjectivesHealthy Alaskans 2020 Indicator 9: Reduce the mean number of days in the past 30 days that adults (age 18 and older) report being mentally unhealthy to 2.9 days by 2020.

-How Are We Doing?The mean number of mentally unhealthy days was 3.9 for all Alaskans and 4.3 for Alaska Native people in 2017.
-Females reported a significantly higher number of mentally unhealthy days (4.4) than males (3.3) in 2017.
-Individuals 65 years of age and older reported fewer mentally unhealthy days than most younger age groups.
+How Are We Doing?The mean number of mentally unhealthy days was 3.7 for all Alaskans and 4.7 for Alaska Native people in 2018.
+Females reported a significantly higher number of mentally unhealthy days (4.2) than males (3.2) in 2018.

-The 4.9 mentally unhealthy days reported by those with less than a high school education was twice the level and significantly higher than the 2.3 days reported by those with a college education.
-Those unable to work had a significantly higher mean number of unhealthy days (9.0) compared to those who are employed (3.0) or not in the workforce (3.2).
+The 5.1 mentally unhealthy days reported by those with less than a high school education was significantly higher than the 2.6 days reported by those with a college education.
+Those unable to work had a significantly higher mean number of unhealthy days (9.4) compared to those who are employed (3.1) or not in the workforce (3.2).
 The mean number of mentally unhealthy days declined with increasing income.

 Mean number of mentally unhealthy days from the BRFSS are initially presented for all Alaskans, Alaska Native people, and the median from states, District of Columbia, and territories for all available years.
-Subsequent analyses by demographic subpopulations (i.e., sex, age, race/ethnicity, ethnicity, marital status, education, employment status, income, and poverty status) are limited to 2010 and later to allow for ease of assessing recent trends.
+Subsequent analyses by demographic subpopulations (i.e., sex, age, race/ethnicity, ethnicity, marital status, education, employment status, income, and Medicaid eligibility) are limited to 2010 and later to allow for ease of assessing recent trends.

-Mean number of mentally unhealthy days by regions of Alaska are presented for the most recent time period allowing reporting for all Alaskans and Alaska Native people: 1) single-year for the 7 Alaska Public Health Regions, 2) three-year averages by the 5 Metropolitan and Micropolitan Statistics Areas and rural remainder, 3) single-year for the 10 behavioral health assessment regions based upon aggregations of 20,000 population, 4) three-year averages for 29 boroughs and census areas, and 5) five-year averages for the 12 tribal health organization regions.
+Mean number of mentally unhealthy days by regions of Alaska are presented for the most recent time period allowing reporting for all Alaskans and Alaska Native people: 1) single-year for the 7 Alaska Public Health Regions,2) single-year for the 11 behavioral health assessment regions based upon aggregations of 20,000 population, and 3) five-year averages for the 12 tribal health organization regions.
 These time intervals match those for the InstantAtlas health profiles for each of the geographic regionalizations of Alaska for those desiring longer time series.

 How Do We Compare With the U.S.?In Alaska, as in the US, there has been an increasing trend over time in the mean number of unhealthy days among adults.
-The median national value for the mean number of mentally unhealthy days in 2016 was 3.4, similar to the 3.5 days for all Alaskans and 4.2 days for Alaska Native people.
+The median national value for the mean number of mentally unhealthy days in 2017 was the same as that for all Alaskans, 3.9.

 What Is Being Done?Reducing poor mental health in adults was identified as one of the 25 leading health indicators to be addressed by [http://hss.state.ak.us/ha2020/assets/Actions-Partners_9_MentalHealth_Adults.pdf Healthy Alaskans 2020].